 Since I am a G Suite user, I keep my Google calendar very organized all-year-round.
 I automate this process as much as possible since I already imported all US and relevant European holiday calendars.
 I also have my team members' calendars connected, so gaining visibility into their schedules is easy.
 However, it is a great idea to ask your team about their 2017 plans at the next team meeting!
 Then, you can use color-coding to quickly visualize any capacity problems or important deadlines.

-2) Review Critical Business, Sales & Marketing Goals For 2017
+2) Review Critical Business, Sales & Marketing Goals

 Time Required: 10 minutes